agilepro/software-craftsmanship/docs/Protocols/browser-redirection.md

 **ar.retPath** – This is the path that gets to the base of the application, from the browser point of view, and should be used for all normal static browsing URLs.
 Thus page to page links within the application should start with ar.retPath.

-**ar.baseURL** – This is the path to the base of the application that is a complete URL with global scope for using whenever the url will be sent in an email address, when stored anyplace, and when the URL is passed as a ‘go’ parameter to another page which might use it in a slightly different context than the page sending the parameter.
+**ar.baseURL** – This is the path to the base of the application that is a complete URL with global scope for using whenever the url will be sent in an email address, when stored anyplace, and when the URL is passed as a 'go' parameter to another page which might use it in a slightly different context than the page sending the parameter.

 Both of these always have a final slash on them, so the path within the application should never start with a slash.
 There are a couple more convenience functions on AuthRequest which have been modified to use baseURL and to always provide the correct, global, address.